syves/xml-parser/xml-parser/README.md

 1. Try benchmarks with index on person (fname, lname, dob);

 * creating an index took 4 mins.
-* and is not reccomended for db with frequent inserts and updates! testdb=# create index person_idx on person (fname, lname, dob);
+* and is not recommended for db with frequent inserts and updates! testdb=# create index person_idx on person (fname, lname, dob);

-2. Use upsert once ON CONFLICT constraint actually supports where clauses with multiple collumns(since we have not unique constraint, or primary key).
+2. Use upsert once ON CONFLICT constraint actually supports where clauses with multiple columns(since we have not unique constraint, or primary key).

 3. Replace simple string interpolation with sql format library honeySql.
 I got 90% of the way but could not fix compilation errors.